Stop Sharing Motivational Quotes on Social Media

 Using a quote says very little, if anything, about you or your business.
-In fact, simply sharing them may elicit some type of reaction from your audience – since it did with you – but then what?
-Perhaps they stick a like or a heart on it, and they keep it moving.
-We’ll dive more into this in the strategy section, but what we want to impress upon you is stop making quotes the primary in your content strategy.
+Simply sharing them may elicit some reaction from your audience – since it did with you – but then what?
+Perhaps they stick a like or a heart on it, and then?
+Then, they keep on scrolling.

 Your audience wants and needs more.

-Let’s talk strategy …
+Let’s talk strategy.

-Above, we discussed how quotes on their own should not make up your primary content.
+Above, I discussed how quotes alone should not make up your primary content.
 Why?
-Because it says very little if anything about you.
+Because it says minimal if anything about you.
 A quote needs substance.

 So guess what?
 TELL THEM!

-What are the quotes actually saying about you?
+What are the quotes saying about you?

-For example, if you are sharing what you perceive as an uplifting quote and someone else reads it as sad or someone who is hurting — this unfortunately can hurt your brand.
+For example, if you are sharing what you perceive as an uplifting quote and someone else reads it as sad or someone who is hurting — this, unfortunately, can damage your message and your brand.

-In addition, because so many quotes have evolved into memes always make sure what you are sharing aligns with your brand.
-This may seem like an obvious thing but you would be surprised how much content we come across every day that leaves us asking ourselves ‘what does that have to do with their brand?‘.
+In addition, because so many quotes have evolved into memes, ensure that what you share aligns with your brand.
+This may seem obvious, but you would be surprised how much content I come across every day that leaves me asking myself, ‘what does that have to do with their brand?‘.

 Where are quotes most effective?

-When quotes hit on all the bases, you are creating a perfect reason for people to want to reach out to you.
+When quotes hit all the bases, you create a perfect reason for people to want to reach out to you.
 And we know that the beauty of network marketing success is all about relationships!